mikbitz/mopatop/README.md

 In Ubuntu 20.04 (running in the wsl command window) apt install g++ will bring in g++ 9.3

 You should then be able to compile and run the model as for a standard linux installation.

+## Capability

+This model is currently known to be able to run a simple one-place epidemic with at least 500 million agents

+on a 56 core machine with 348GB of memory - benchmarking is as yet incomplete however.